Frequently Asked Questions

 About FindGreatSchools

-FindGreatSchools is a free school finder for England that helps families find schools based on location, academic performance, Ofsted ratings, and pupil demographics.
-We bring together official government data in one easy-to-use platform so you can make informed decisions about your child's education.
+FindGreatSchools is a free school finder for the United Kingdom that helps families find schools based on location, academic performance, inspection ratings, and pupil demographics.
+We bring together official government data from all four UK nations in one easy-to-use platform so you can make informed decisions about your child's education.

 Yes, FindGreatSchools is completely free.
 We believe every family should have access to clear, comprehensive school information regardless of their background.